Munroe Island: Tourism

-The island village is a tourism destination where one can see the coir retting process, coir weaving, fishing, prawns feeding, migratory bird watch, narrow canals and waterways, coconut farms on the lake shore, lagoons, mangrove plants and the beautiful tiny islands of Pathupara.
+The island village is a tourism destination where one can see the coir retting process, coir weaving, fishing, prawns feeding, migratory bird watch, narrow canals and waterways, coconut farms on the lake shore, lagoons, mangrove plants and the tiny islands of Pathupara.

 Kallada Boat Race, which is one of the famous boat races in Kerala, is at Karuvathrakadavu- Muthiraparambu nettayam in Munroe Island.

 Threat of submergence

 Low-lying areas of the Island are reportedly under a threat of submerging in high tides.
 In 2016, an expert team from the Thangal Kunju Musaliar College of Engineering, Kollam had started a study into the phenomena at the request of the Munroethuruthu grama panchayat.
 The team headed by Prof. Gouri Antharjanam, Head, Department of Civil Engineering, visited the Island.
 Subsequently, geo-scientists from the National Centre for Earth Science Studies (NCESS) conducted a two-year study from 2017 to 2019.
 They used observations from the satellite microwave interferometric technique and from an array of local GPS stations.
 They tentatively concluded that the Island is not subsiding.
 They found that only very heavy buildings that do not follow proper design standards have subsided up to 1.5 ft.
 The double railway line, with up to 150 trains per day, and station platforms are also subsiding.
 The NCESS scientists found that a tide of 1 m at the coast translates to less than 0.5 m at Munroe Island.
 Hence, global warming is also not a key problem.
 In 2022, a team from Sree Narayana Public School, Vadakkevila, Kollam had conducted a preliminary study on the impact of Kallada Dam on the ecology of Munroe Island.
 The team conducted a survey among the residents of Munroe island and handed over the report to the District Collector of Kollam district.

 The island's population has been steadily declining due to an exodus of people unable to cope with the living conditions.
 The death of Lance Naik B. Sudheesh of this island in the Border area at Siachen Glacier spurred interest of the outer world in the problems of this place.
 Villagers fear subsiding of the land, and they suffer due to the lack of transport and other amenities.
 Land prices have fallen as they migrate elsewhere for better opportunities.
 The problems may have been exacerbated by the Indian Ocean tsunami in 2004 that changed the backwater system and resulted in increased salinity of the soil.